bitshifter/objectpool/README.md

   destructor call for trivial types

 Occupancy is tracked using indexes into available entries in the block.
-The MemoryPoolBlock keeps the next free index head.
+The `ObjectPoolBlock` keeps the next free index head.
 This index can be used to find the next available block entry when allocating a new entry.

 A separate list of indices is used to track occupancy versus reusing object